Walheimat/wal-emacs/README.md

 ### general

 No splash.
 Use separate file for customizations (so we don't clutter up our init file).
+Use python3.

     (package-initialize)
     (setq inhibit-startup-message t)